mighty-gerbils/gerbil/doc/guide/intro.md

   (@next-method a b))
 ```
 Normally in the procedure body we would add with `fx+`, but for
-the shake of the example we display a message and let the generic
+the sake of the example we display a message and let the generic
 number method to add.
 ```scheme
 > (my-add 1 2)